FriendsOfTYPO3/tt_address/README.md

-# TT_ADDRESS: Address storage and display
+# TYPO3 Extension "tt_address": Address storage and display

 The basic aim of tt_address is to store your address data.
-The extension itself is shipped with a basic set of fluid/extbase templates since version 4.0.0.
+The extension itself is shipped with a basic fluid/extbase plugin since version 4.0.0.

 The aim of tt_address is not to solve sophisticated address-data problems for you, but tt_address could be your basic domain-model which you can reuse and extend.